YitengDang/MultiCellSim/README.md

 The menu on top has a number of options that are useful for plotting results, importing and exporting data and tuning settings of the simulations.

 #### File
+This menu contains the I/O controls as well as controls for closing windows.
 * **Save trajectory**.
 Saves a simulation trajectory as a '.mat' file.
 The simulation data is stored as a cell array 'CellsHist' that contains the state of the cell at each time step.
 * **Open trajectory**.
 Opens a saved trajectory for replaying.
 The opened trajectory will stay in memory until the "STOP" (reset) button is pushed or a change is made to the parameter tabs.
 * **Save figures (pdf)**.
 Saves all opened plots as '*.pdf' after user confirmation for each plot.